top of page

 What’s at the root?

-Each person has a unique story to unfold - sometimes it’s loss, grief, anxiety, or fear amongst many other possible scenarios.
+Each person has a unique story to unfold - sometimes it’s loss, grief, anxiety, or fear, amongst many other possible scenarios.

-What I do know, is that my own journey through Perfectionism led me to some pretty interesting research and strategies that have been helpful along the way!
+What I do know is that my own journey through Perfectionism led me to some pretty interesting research and strategies that have been helpful along the way!

-Coming out of it on the other side I found more meaning in my work, my family, my relationships and my actual passions driven by sheer pleasure.
+Coming out of it on the other side, I found more meaning in my work, my family, my relationships and my actual passions driven by sheer pleasure.

-While my experience won’t be the same as yours I’m willing to bet there are a lot of similarities and that these similarities mean I’ve likely tried and enjoyed or tossed out strategies that you may want to consider!
+While my experience won’t be the same as yours, I’m willing to bet there are a lot of similarities and that these similarities mean I’ve likely tried and enjoyed or tossed out strategies that you may want to consider!

 Does any of this sound familiar?